MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data_WillShowDialogs -** Record of user needing to see privacy First Run dialogs

+#### Office.OfficeMobile.FRE.UpsellBlockedAADC

+This event captures that subscription upsell was blocked for non-adult users when they encountered the upsell message in the Office Mobile app.
+We will use the data to summarize how many upsell opportunities were lost due to age compliance.

+The following fields are collected:

+- **EntryPoint** –  String specifying the upsell entry point which was blocked for age compliance.

 ## Product and service performance data events